saulhervas/saulhervas/README.md

 - 📫 How to reach me: saulhervasgallego@gmail.com

 - 🌱 I’m currently learning Kotlin and Android Studio

+- 🔭 I’m currently working on an application to store your Bonsai trees. :deciduous_tree:

 - 💬 Ask me about Java, Kotlin, HTML, CSS...